 You might also check out some different niche listing websites, and see if your property is a good fit for any of them.
 The benefit of these smaller sites is that with fewer property listings and less competition, you have a better chance of standing out.

 If you do list your property on multiple websites, we recommend using a channel manager to avoid double bookings and to easily sync bookings, prices, and other property details across multiple channels.
-You can also use this software to create your own direct booking website.
+We also recommend having your own direct booking website.

-Popular platforms like Airbnb and VRBO are currently one of the best ways to get exposure and bookings for your property.
-And by optimizing the different parts of your listing, you can both boost your Airbnb search ranking and get more clicks and bookings.
+Listing on popular platforms like Airbnb and Vrbo is the simplest way to start marketing your property and get bookings.
+By optimizing the different parts of your listing, you can boost your Airbnb search ranking and get more clicks and bookings.

 - Title – Be as descriptive as possible and highlight the most unique and relevant aspects of your listing.